What Trading Stocks Has Taught Me About Risk, Resilience, and Myself

 I thought it was just numbers.
 Charts.
 A bit of buying low, selling high.
 How hard could it be, right?

-But let me tell you: the market has a funny way of humbling you.
+But let me tell you this.
+The market has a funny way of humbling you.

-At first, I was obsessed with green days.
-I’d check my phone constantly, refreshing charts, watching the red and green candles dance like it meant something personal.
+At first, I was obsessed with the trading prices.
+I’d check my phone constantly, refreshing charts, watching the red and green candles dance.
 I celebrated every win like I cracked the code.
-And spiraled on losses like they meant something about me.
-The red days really got to me.
+And spiralled ruthlessly on losses.

-There was one trade in particular that still sticks with me.
-I thought I did everything right.
+There would be trades where I thought I did everything right.
 Technical analysis, support/resistance, earnings catalyst and the whole textbook setup.
-I went in confident… and still lost around a few hundred pounds in a matter of minutes.
+I went in confident… and still lost capital in a matter of minutes.
 I remember staring at the screen, heart pounding, asking myself: Why did this happen?

 And that was the moment it hit me: trading isn’t about being right all the time.
 You don’t predict the markets.
 You react to the market.
 You trade with the trend and of course, it’s natural that even the best traders lose money; however…